dvargas92495/remix-lambda-at-edge/README.md

   // mode?: string; development or production, defaulted to NODE_ENV
   // originPaths?: (string | RegExp)[]; set of paths returned to cloudfront to lookup in S3 instead
-  // onError?: (e: Error) => void; method called if remix fails to handle the request for any reason });
+  // onError?: (e: Error) => void; method called if remix fails to handle the request for any reason
+  // debug?: boolean; add extra logging to cloudfront, defaults to false });
 ```